HL7/hl7.github.io/_docs/core_libs_multiple_projects.md

 ## Multiple Projects in IntelliJ IDEA

+### Prerequisites

+1. Ensure you have the latest version of Intellij IDEA Community Edition installed.
+Check the current version on their [downloads page][Link-IntelliJIdeaDownload].
+2. Ensure you have the necessary version of Java to build each project.
+Check individual project documentation for details.
+3. Some projects use [lombok][Link-ProjectLombok] annotations to help reduce lines of code in some of the larger classes.
+For these, you will need to install the lombok plugin.
+Follow the instructions [here][Link-InstallLombokIntelliJ].

 ### Creating a multi-project workspace
 To load multiple projects in IntelliJ IDEA, you can use a single parent directory to contain multiple projects.
 To illustrate how this is done, we will use the example of loading, both the [org.hl7.fhir.core](/docs/core/ide) project and the [kindling]() project in the same workspace.